 Lab and Discussion Sections: The course includes one laboratory section and one discussion section each week.
-These sections are run by an amazing group of Teaching Assistants who have been carefully selected for their ability, enthusiasm, and dedication to learning.
-Getting to know your TA is an excellent way to succeed in this course.
+These sections are run by an amazing group of undergraduate student instructors (UGSIs) who have been carefully selected for their ability, enthusiasm, and dedication to learning.
+Getting to know your UGSI is an excellent way to succeed in this course.
+UGSIs are also often called teaching assistants (TAs).